waldur/waldur-docs/docs/about/reporting-issues.md

 !!! warning
     Logs may contain sensitive data.
 Please ensure you either clean up the data or share it only with trusted parties before submitting.

-## Best Practices for Issue Reports
+## Best practices for issue reports

 - Be specific about the steps to reproduce the issue
 - Mention which browser and version you're using (for frontend issues)